 Minimum wage laws protect all employees, whether or not they receive tips.
 Employees are entitled to earn the full minimum wage per hour as set by federal or state law.
 Currently, the federal minimum wage is $7.25 an hour.
-The minimum wage in New Mexico is $7.50 (it’s even higher in Albuquerque and Santa Fe).
+In 2022, the minimum wage in New Mexico is $11.50 an hour (and it's even higher in Albuquerque and Santa Fe).
 Therefore, employees in New Mexico are entitled to the higher state or local minimum wage.

 State laws differ as to whether the employer must pay the full minimum wage itself or may count an employee's tips toward its minimum wage obligation.
 Under federal law and in most states, employers may pay tipped employees less than the minimum wage, as long as employees earn enough in tips to make up the difference.
 This is called a "tip credit."
 The credit is the amount the employer doesn't have to pay, so the applicable minimum wage (federal or state) less the tip credit is the least the employer can pay tipped employees per hour.
 If an employee doesn't make enough in tips during a given workweek to earn at least the applicable minimum wage for each hour worked, the employer has to pay the difference.

 New Mexico allows employers to take a tip credit.
-Employers may pay employees as little as $2.13 an hour, as long as the employee earns enough in tips to pull in at least the full minimum wage per hour.
-If the employee’s tips fall short, the employer must make up the difference.
+Employers may pay employees as little as $2.80 an hour in 2022, as long as the employee earns enough in tips to pull in at least the full minimum wage per hour.
+If the employee's tips fall short, the employer must make up the difference.

 Many states, including New Mexico, allow employers to require tip pooling or "tipping out."
 All employees subject to the pool have to chip in a portion of their tips, which are then divided among a group of employees.
 An employee must be able to keep at least the full minimum wage.
 (In other words, if the employer takes a tip credit, the employer can count only the tips the employee gets to take home against its minimum wage obligation.)